Phantom Helix Logo

 An Invoker script is defined by a YAML configuration file, which tells SIERRA how to present parameters, run your command, and handle its output in the graph.
 It has the following structure:

-1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 # [Optional]: Directories where SIERRA should look for the script # If the same script exists in multiple locations, the first occurrence will be executed PATHS: - /path/to/script/directory - /another/path # [Mandatory]: Contains the list of Invoker scripts SCRIPTS: - Name: Unique Script Name # [Mandatory] Description: Brief description of the script Params: # [Mandatory] - Name: ParameterName # [Mandatory] Description: Parameter description # [Optional] # [Mandatory]: The data type of the parameter # Supported types: STRING (text input), FILE (uploaded file path) Type: STRING Options: # [Optional] - MANDATORY # indicates this parameter cannot be empty Command: command_to_execute {ParameterName} # [Mandatory]
+1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 # [Optional]: Working directories SIERRA will try as cwd when executing Command # These entries are not executable search roots PATHS: - /path/to/script/directory - /another/path # [Mandatory]: Contains the list of Invoker scripts SCRIPTS: - Name: Unique Script Name # [Mandatory] Description: Brief description of the script Protocol: V2 # [Optional] omit for V1 batch invokers Params: # [Mandatory] - Name: ParameterName # [Mandatory] Description: Parameter description # [Optional] # [Mandatory]: The data type of the parameter # Supported types: STRING, FILE Type: STRING Options: # [Optional] - MANDATORY # indicates this parameter cannot be empty Command: command_to_execute {ParameterName} # [Mandatory]

-To display results in the graph, your script should return JSON in one of these supported formats:
+For the default V1 contract, your script should return JSON in one of these supported formats:

 🌳 Tree Type Output